noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA3.md

 ##### Investigate phenomena associated with claim
 - Why are these fuels different (molecules)
-- What happens during combustion (bonds broken etc)
-- Enthalpy (how are energy output different)
+- What happens during combustion (bonds broken etc) bar- Enthalpy (how are energy output different)
 -

 ##### Demonstrate development of the research question from the claim